 Six Month Smiles is best for people with mild-to-moderate conditions who want an expedited in-office treatment at a relatively affordable price.
 Still, Six Month Smiles is not right for everyone.

 Fortunately, there are plenty of clear aligner options out there — some that are less expensive, some that provide thorough remote monitoring, and some that deliver clear aligners directly to your home.
 Here are three others we think are worth your attention.

 #1: Byte ($1,999)

 Byte charges $1,999 for their full treatment, and this price includes whitening, aftercare retainers, and the HyperByte device.
 They also offer flexible payment options, including financing without a required credit check.
-Plus, they have a nighttime-only treatment plan, and their Byte for Life warranty guarantees that they’ll create new aligners for you if your teeth ever shift again, as long as you replace your retainers every six months and wear them consistently.
+Plus, they have a nighttime-only treatment plan, and their Byte for Life warranty guarantees that they’ll create new aligners for you if your teeth ever shift again, as long as you replace your retainers once a year and wear them consistently.

 #2: Candid ($3,500+)

 Candid once offered an at-home clear aligner service but has since transitioned to a “hybrid” at-home and in-office treatment that’s administered by a local dentist and incorporates robust virtual oversight.
 Best-suited for mild and moderate cases, it provides the reassurance of in-person care, blended with the convenience of remote monitoring.